ansible/ansible/docs/docsite/rst/network/user_guide/network_debug_troubleshooting.rst

 Suggestions to resolve:

-Modify the error regex for individual task
+Modify the error regex for individual task.

 .. code-block:: yaml